Serving In A Disaster

 These men and women, our Chaplains, have been trained in Crisis Response for both their community and the nation.
 Warrior Family Ministries has two response teams; one being their Rapid Response Team that handles natural disasters and the second is their Crisis Response Team, which handles man-made disasters.

 To serve on either of these two teams requires additional extensive training.
 All of the Chaplains are required to have C.I.S.M.
 (Critical Incident Stress Management) for both individuals and groups within their first year of service.
-In addition, to serve on the Rapid Response Team, they must have C.P.R., First Aide, C.E.R.T.
-(Community Emergency Response Training), Emotional & Spiritual Care In A Disaster, Spiritual & Psychological First Aide, Strategic Response To A Disaster, and any other training that would enhance their ability to deploy.
-The Critical Response Team also has additional trainings that include Assisting Individuals In Crisis, Emotional & Spiritual Care In A Disaster, Grief Following Trauma, Managing School Crisis, C.I.S.M.
-Application With Children and any other training that would enhance their ability to deploy.
+In addition, to serve on the Rapid Response Team, they must have C.P.R., First Aid, C.E.R.T.
+(Community Emergency Response Training), Emotional & Spiritual Care In A Disaster, Spiritual & Psychological First Aid, Strategic Response To A Disaster, and other trainings that would enhance their ability to deploy.
+The Crisis Response Team also has additional trainings that include Assisting Individuals In Crisis, Emotional & Spiritual Care in a Disaster, Grief Following Trauma, Managing School Crisis, Application With Children and other trainings that would enhance their ability to deploy.

 Rapid Response Team

 This team of rapid responders not only serve in the shelters but may also serve in food tents, removing debris, locating individuals or in distribution centers.
-As Rapid Response Chaplains we will be called on the minister to people who have lost everything or someone.
+As Rapid Response Chaplains we may be called to minister to people who have suffered great loss.
 Remaining calm in the midst of chaos is a state of mind for these teams.
 Remember, we are the ministry of presence.

 Crisis Response Team